hadydotai/raydium-client/README.md

       there's anything special going on there.
 There's also a demo repo and apparently a nicely documented
       [CPI repo](https://github.com/raydium-io/raydium-cpi).
 Might prove useful.
+- [ ] Fees, fees, fees.
-- [ ] With the quote determined, I make a trade.
+- [ ] Make a trade.
 I have no idea how this will work out, I've been looking over CP-Swap's source code and I see two swap instructions, one `swap_base_input` and one `swap_base_output`.
 The what, where, and why is unclear.
 I'll ask Preplexity for some pointers later.
 There's enough examples of swap instructions though, an abundance really, which is lovely.
-- [ ] Would be wonderful to pull in all the CP-Swap pools for a pair and filter through that instead of providing the pool address directly.
+- [ ] Pull in all the CP-Swap pools for a pair and filter through that instead of providing the pool address directly.
 - [ ] I'd like to deal with tickers instead of addresses, there doesn't seem to be a clear easy way to do so, but some references to metaplex here and there, after some digging, I landed on
       [a series of issues relevant to metadata](https://github.com/gagliardetto/solana-go/issues?q=is%3Aissue%20token%20metadata).
       Not sure if any would be useful but will cross that bridge when we get to it.
-- [ ] TUIs are cool, maybe I can cook something to list the pools, details about them, filter on base/quote tokens, and trigger a few transactions from there.
-- [ ] I can already see calls like `getProgramAccounts` being a problem, at this point I need to think long term.
-Listening to a live stream of changes seems to be native to Solana, that's wonderful, I'd hate to reinvoke gPA all the time so this will need to be cached, then I reckon some form of live indexing would be needed.
-I'll have to do some math here, figure out the size of Pools on Raydium, because this could be anywhere in the order of Gigabytes to mere megabytes, if I were to siphon the entire dataset and cache it.
-Another bridge we'll cross when, and if we get there.
+- [ ] Trading REPL
+- [ ] I can already see calls like `getProgramAccounts` being a problem, can I cache it?
+When do I invalidate the cache?
+I think I can update it with a diff if I calculate the offset at which I last cached.
+Some bit math for a fun afternoon.

 ## Sources